Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - Scenarios and points of divergence
 - Geojson refiner
   - Currently geojson inputs are required to have name, and regionID attributes
+- Edit region names (this would require possibly changing the way data is stored for the app, or possibly via a plugin that requires as part of the save an additional id to name mapping for different entries in the save)